radcampaign/allaboveall2020/web/wp-content/plugins/prevent-direct-access/readme.txt

 In case you're using WP Engine or other NGINX servers, please [check out this instruction](https://preventdirectaccess.com/docs/nginx-support/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=pda_lite&utm_content=wpengine-on-faq) on how to update the server configuration so that our plugin (both Free & Gold version) will work correctly as expected.

-= Why do I see a warning message on top after activating the plugin? = The plugin needs to add some mod_rewrite rules to your website .htaccess file (located on your website root folder) to prevents direct access to your files on the server.
+= Why do I see a warning message on top after activating the plugin? = The plugin needs to add some mod_rewrite rules to your website .htaccess file (located on your website root folder) to prevent direct access to your files on the server.

-So it's likely that your .htaccess is not writable (with at least 644 permission; whose owner must be also accessable by your apache server such as `www-data`).
+So it's likely that your .htaccess is not writable (with at least 644 permission; whose owner must be also accessible by your apache server such as `www-data`).
 If that's the case, you must either make it writable or manually update your .htaccess with the mod_rewrite rules found under Settings > Permalinks.

-= Why do I see the popup box that says I can protect only 9 files? = The free version of this plugin offers protection up to 9 files only.
-Please [check out our Gold version](https://preventdirectaccess.com/features/?utm_source=wp-plugin-repo&utm_medium=plugin-desc&utm_campaign=premium-on-faq) which offer unlimited protected files and other premium features.
+= Why do I see the popup box that says I can protect only 9 files? = = Why can’t I protect more files? =
+The Lite version of this plugin offers protection up to 9 files only.
+Please [check out PDA Gold](https://preventdirectaccess.com/features/?utm_source=wp-plugin-repo&utm_medium=plugin-desc&utm_campaign=premium-on-faq) which offers unlimited protected files and many more premium features.

-More documentation can be found in [our FAQ](https://preventdirectaccess.com/faq/?utm_source=wp.org&utm_medium=plugin_desc_link&utm_campaign=pda_lite&utm_content=faq-on-faq).

 == Screenshots ==
-1. Once you have installed the plugin, please click Activate
+1. Once you have installed the plugin, click Activate
 2. Go to Media to protect your files.
 Prevent Direct Access works best on List View.
 3. You will notice there an extra column called "Prevent Direct Access" auto-generated by our plugin.
-Click on "Configure file protection" to open a popup that allows you to protect your private file.
+Click on "Configure file protection" and start protecting your private file.
-4. Click on "Protect this file" button on the popup.
+4. Click on "Protect this file" button to make the file private .
 5. The file is now "protected".
 Its File Access Permission is set to "The file's author", which means it's accessible to the file's author only.
-Other users are able to access your protected file using private download link.
+Other users are able to access your protected file using a private download link.
 6. The free version of Prevent Direct Access allows you to protect up to 9 files.
 A notification will show up when the number of protected files reaches the limit.
-Check out our Gold version which offers unlimited file protection, custom file access permission and many other premium features.
+Check out our PDA Gold version which offers unlimited file protection, custom file access permission and many other premium features.

 == Changelog ==

+= 2.7.1 August 24, 2020 =
+* Fix PHP notices with WP 5.5

-= 2.7.0 June 16, 2020=
+= 2.7.0 June 16, 2020 =
 * PDA Gold requires PDA Lite
 * Un-protecting files don't update _pda_protection value
 * Remove unused files & folders